Who do I contact in case of emergency?

 What is the Refund/Transfer/Credit policy?

 There is a $50 cancellation fee for all registration cancellations and a $15 switch fee for all registration changes.
-If you withdraw from a program two weeks before the start date, you may receive a FULL REFUND less a $50 cancellation fee.
+If you withdraw from a program more than 14 days prior to the start date, you may receive a FULL REFUND less a $50 cancellation fee.
 If you withdraw from a program less than 14 days before the start date, you may receive a CREDIT MEMO less a $50 cancellation fee for another program in the same fiscal year (CRI Fiscal year runs from 11/1-10/31).
 Credits or transfers may not be carried over into a new Fiscal Year and will be kept as a donation toward the Annual Fund if not used by the end of the current Fiscal Year.
 NO CREDIT MEMOS will be given once a program has started (unless there is a medical reason where participation is not possible).
 To request a refund, transfer, or credit please contact Nonna Giunta.
 Please allow up to 2 weeks for processing during peak season.

 Why are there attendance requirements for the programs?